ctsit/shibboleth_and_table_auth/README.md

 If you are hosting a REDCap instance used by multiple institutions which support Shibboleth authentication, you may wish to allow users to access REDCap via their respective institution's familiar login process; this can be accomplished by adding each institution as an additional **Id**entity **P**rovider.
 Additional IdPs must also be configured on your server at `/etc/shibboleth/shibboleth2.xml`.
 The process of adding multiple IdPs to your Shibboleth Service Provider is beyond the scope of this document.

 At the end of the options for your final IdP you will see a button labeled "Add IdP", clicking this will create a new set of fields for you to enter information for an additional IdP.
 If you only had one IdP before clicking this button, a button labelled "Delete This IdP" will appear.
-Clicking "Delete This IdP" button will eliminate all fields for the IdP whose section you have clicked this button in.
+At the end of the options for your final IdP, you will see a button labeled "Add IdP".
+Clicking this will create a new set of fields for you to enter information for an additional IdP.

+In a multi-IdP configuration, each IdP section will show a "Delete This IdP".
 Note that if you delete the final IdP login, you will be unable to add additional IdPs until you have refreshed the page.

 Adding or deleting IdP logins will not be permanent until you scroll to the bottom and click "Save Changes", after which tabs for each IdP that is filled in will appear on the login page in the order they were entered on the "Security & Authentication" page.